terra-money/docs/docs/Tutorials/Smart-contracts/Write-smart-contract.md

 ## Start with a template

-In your working directory, you'll want to use `cargo-generate` to start your smart contract with the recommended folder structure and build options:
+In your working directory, start your smart contract with the recommended folder structure and build options by running the following commands:

 ```sh
 cargo generate --git https://github.com/CosmWasm/cw-template.git --branch 0.16 --name my-first-contract